codsen/codsen/packages/ast-compare/readme.md

 // => true
 ```

-Main purpose is to compare two parsed HTML/CSS trees or their branches but you can compare anything, it will recursively traverse arrays too.
+The main purpose is to compare two parsed HTML/CSS trees or their branches, but you can compare anything, it will recursively traverse arrays too.
 This lib is dependency for [posthtml-ast-delete-object](https://github.com/codsen/posthtml-ast-delete-object) — library which can delete elements from [parsed](https://github.com/posthtml/posthtml-parser) HTML/CSS objects.

 **[⬆ &nbsp;back to top](#)**